Sonali Gandhi

 Research Interests:

 Sonali is a Biophysicist and obtained her M.S and PhD in Biophysics from Wayne State University, Detroit, MI.
 During her PhD, she developed new biophysical methods to measure the correlated diffusion of membrane-bound biomolecules.
 She applied these methods to reveal the ligand dependent co-diffusion of proteins on the surface of lipid droplets to study membrane organization and dynamics.
 Her research interest involves a broad area of protein-lipid interactions on model liposomes using various fluorescence techniques.
-In the Extavour lab, she works on the physico-chemical nature of interactions between Drosophila Oskar protein and its associated lipids.
+As a postdoc the Extavour lab, she worked on the physico-chemical nature of interactions between Drosophila Oskar protein and its associated lipids.

 Other Publications: